 span element

 1-2: If the rules element is used, it MUST be part of the content model of at least one element declared in the schema.
-It SHOULD be in a content model for meta information, if this is available in that schema (e.g. the head element in [XHTML 1.0]).
+It SHOULD be in a content model for meta information, if this is available in that schema (e.g., the head element in [XHTML 1.0]).

 1-4: If the span element is used, it SHOULD be declared as an inline element.